 Contrary to popular belief, golf is not exclusively an outdoor sport.
-It can be played outside on a golf course, indoors on a simulator, or even a mixture of both at places like Top Golf or Great Shots.
-But, if you only have access to golf for a few months out of the year, or don't have the financial means to join a local country club, indoor golf is the perfect alternative.
-It doesn't have to break the bank and you can see just as much progress in your game practicing indoors as you can outdoors.
-You can get better practicing indoors and to prove it, we're here to provide you with some of the best indoor practice golf tips and go-to indoor training aids on the market.
+It can be played on a traditional course, with an indoor virtual golf game, or even a mixture of both at places like Top Golf.
+But if you can only golf for a few months throughout the year or don't have the financial means to join a local country club, indoor golf drills are the perfect alternative.

-Many golfers spend too much time trying to emulate top-ranked PGA Tour players.
-But, that isn't the best way to shoot lower scores.
+Many golfers spend too much time trying to emulate top-ranked PGA Tour players, but that isn't the best way to shoot lower scores.
 Tailoring your practice sessions to your own game is imperative to becoming a better golfer.
-As much as we all want to be the next Tiger Woods or Justin Thomas, the only way to get there is to have practice sessions tailored to your individual needs.
-These practice sessions can be spent outdoors on a driving range or indoors on a simulator working on your golf swing.
+As much as we all want to be the next Tiger Woods or Justin Thomas, the only way to get there is by practicing.

 Can Indoor Practice Help You Get Better?

 Regularly scheduled practice, regardless of the location, is your best possible chance at shaving off those last few unwanted strokes from your handicap.
-But, if you don't have access to a driving range or outdoor practice facility, and indoor golf is your only option, you can undoubtedly become a better golfer by practicing indoors.
+But, if you don't have access to a driving range, outdoor practice facility, or golf simulators, you can undoubtedly become a better golfer by practicing indoors.

 1. Develop a Solid Practice Plan

 The best golf tip anyone could give you when it comes to practicing indoors is to develop a bulletproof practice plan.
-Most beginners don't know how to effectively practice.
+Most beginners don't know how to effectively practice or choose indoor putting drills.
 They are taught on a driving range how to swing the club, but now how to practice in a way that will teach them to play the game of golf rather than swing a club.

 2. Work on Stroke and Swing Maintenance

-Whether it's your full swing or putting stroke we all have tendencies with both.
-As a right-handed golfer you might have an issue with an open clubface when presented with a left to right breaking putts.
+Whether it's your full swing or short shots, we all have tendencies with both.
+As a right-handed golfer, you might have an issue with an open clubface when presented with left to right breaking putts.
 Using a putting mirror on your indoor putting mat is a great way to work on your stroke maintenance while indoors because it provides accurate feedback.

 Most of us miss a few (or more, let's be honest) fairways per round.
 A great tip to work on your consistency off the tee when practicing indoors is to use your phone or a mirror on the wall to rehearse and review your golf swing.
 What you feel and what is actually happening while you are swinging the club rarely matches.
 It's important to be able to see your swing and compare it to what you are feeling.